awslabs/multi-model-server/README.md

 deep-model-export --model-name resnet-18 --model-path models/resnet-18
 ```

-### Arguments:
+### Arguments

 1. model-name: required, prefix of exported model archive file.
 2. model-path: required, directory which contains files to be packed into exported archive.

-### Required Assets:
+### Required Assets

+#### Assets Overview
 In order for the model file to be created, you need to provide these three or four assets:

 1. signature.json - required; the inputs and outputs of the model
-2. name-symbol.json - required; the model's definition (layers, etc.); name is any prefix you give it
+1. name-symbol.json - required; the model's definition (layers, etc.); name is any prefix you give it
-3. name-0000.params - required; the model's hyper-parameters and weights; name must match the name from the previous JSON file
+1. name-0000.params - required; the model's hyper-parameters and weights; name must match the name from the previous JSON file
-4. synset.txt - optional; a list of names of the prediction classes
+1. synset.txt - optional; a list of names of the prediction classes

 **signature.json**

-   (1) input, which contains MXNet model input names and input shapes.
+1. **input**: Contains MXNet model input names and input shapes.
 It is a list contains { data_name : name, data_shape : shape } maps.
 Client side inputs should have the same order with the input order defined here.

-   (2) input_type, which defines the MIME content type for client side inputs.
+1. **input_type**: Defines the MIME content type for client side inputs.
 Currently all inputs must have the same content type and only two MIME types, "image/jpeg" and "application/json", are supported.

-   (3) output.
-Similar to input, it contains MXNet model output names and output shapes.
+1. **output**: Similar to input, it contains MXNet model output names and output shapes.

-   (4) output_type.
-Similar to input_type,  currently all outputs must have the same content type and only two MIME types, "image/jpeg" and "application/json", are supported.
+1. **output_type**: Similar to input_type.
+Currently all outputs must have the same content type.
+Only two MIME types are currently supported: "image/jpeg" and "application/json".

-   Using our resnet-18 example, you can view the `signature.json` file in the folder that was extracted once you dowloaded and served the model for the first time.
+   Using the resnet-18 example, you can view the `signature.json` file in the folder that was extracted once you dowloaded and served the model for the first time.
 The input is an image with 3 color channels and size 224 by 224.
 The output is named 'softmax' with length 1000 (one for every class that the model can recognize).

    ```json
    {